Iver

 Iver /'aɪ.vər/ is a civil parish in Buckinghamshire, England.
-In addition to the central clustered village, the parish includes the residential neighbourhoods of Iver Heath and Richings Park and the hamlets of Shreding Green and Thorney.
+In addition to the central clustered village, the parish includes the residential neighbourhoods Iver Heath and Richings Park and the hamlets Shreding Green and Thorney.
+In 2011 it had a population of 11,119.

 Geography, transport and economy

 Part of the 43-square-mile Colne Valley regional park, with woods, lakes and land by the Grand Union Canal.
 Most of the open land is classified as Metropolitan Green Belt.

-Surrounding the Ivers are neighbouring villages and towns of Fulmer, Denham, Gerrards Cross and Wexham.
+Surrounding the Ivers are the villages and towns Fulmer, Denham, Gerrards Cross and Wexham.
 Also nearby are Colnbrook, Langley, Uxbridge, Cowley, Yiewsley and West Drayton.

 The Ivers have public transport and motorway links.
 The M25 motorway passes east of the main village, west of Iver Heath and east of Richings Park, but cannot be accessed directly from the Ivers.
 Instead, road links are provided to junction 5 of the M4 motorway for Langley, and to junction 1 of the M40 motorway for Denham.
 The junction of the M4 with the M25 is named Thorney Interchange, after the southernmost Iver neighbourhood.

 Also situated on the Elizabeth line, Iver, Richings Park and Thorney are less than 0.5 mi from Iver railway station, with Langley railway station and Uxbridge tube station nearby for other villages across the Ivers.

 Significant employers in the parish include the businesses in Ridgeway trading and warehousing estate in Richings Park, and Pinewood Studios in Iver Heath.

 History

-In the Domesday Book of 1086 the whole area was recorded as Evreham or homestead by the brow of a hill and it was in the possession of a man called Robert Doiley.
+In the Domesday Book of 1086 the whole area was recorded as "Evreham" or "homestead by the brow of a hill" and it was in the possession of a man called Robert Doiley.